Back to Blog

 If you receive a phone call or letter from someone claiming to represent the IRS and informing you that you owe tax money, you can verify the claim by calling 1-800-829-1040.
 Emails allegedly sent by the IRS are scams, as the IRS does not reach out to taxpayers via email.

-If you have yet to receive your tax refund within one month of filing, you can check on your refund status on the IRS webpage.
+If you haven’t received your tax refund within one month of filing, you can check on your refund status on the IRS webpage.
 If the site shows that your refund was issued but you haven’t received it, you may be the victim of a tax return scam and identity theft.
 Alert the IRS at 1-800-908-4490.

 Get your tax refund faster